Pediatric Care Operations Hub Case Study

 Design Decisions

 I chose four metrics.
-Each one maps to a patient outcome or a dollar.
+Each one maps directly to a patient outcome or a dollar.

-Open Tasks — how much is in flight right now
+Open Tasks — how much is in flight.

-Missing docs is a cause of the other four, not a signal on its own.
-Adding it would've doubled the work the user has to do to figure out what actually matters.
+Missing docs is a cause of the other four, not a standalone signal.
+Adding it would have doubled the cognitive work without adding actionable information.
+The dashboard's job is to surface what needs a decision, not everything that's technically true.

 Table, not kanban